greenguy33/sustainKG-API/README.md

 The API currently supports the following commands:

-POST to `/getUserGraph`: accepts a username as a JSON formatted string and returns JSON graph data of that user's graph
+POST to `/getUserGraph`: accepts a username/password as a JSON formatted string and returns JSON graph data of that user's graph

 Example body:

 ```
 {
-    "user": "some_user"
+    "user": "some_user",
+    "password": "my_password"
 }
 ```